Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 :-------------------------:|:-------------------------:
 ![](images/3dball_small.png)  |  ![](images/3dball_big.png)

-## Generalization Using Reset Parameters
+## Introducing Generalization Using Reset Parameters

 To enable variations in the environments, we implemented `Reset Parameters`.
 We also specify a range of default values for each `Reset Parameter` and sample